uv10000/P3/writeup_P3_U_Voll_v2.md

 Please find my adapted .ipynb  [here](https://github.com/uv10000/P3/blob/master/Traffic_Sign_Classifier_v2.ipynb) (all relevant files for 2nd submission have the suffix "_v2").

- 1 I switched to using np.unique, as it may be more robust than taking just np.max(y) in case the labels are non-contiguous.
+ 1. I switched to using np.unique, as it may be more robust than taking just np.max(y) in case the labels are non-contiguous.

- 2 I updated the frequency plots with narrower bars
+ 2. I updated the frequency plots with narrower bars
  <p align="center">
   <img width="500" src="./data_statistics_nicer.png">
 </p>
 Note however that (irrespective of the bar-width) there is no class with less than 1000 images, due to data augmentation (which was already present and discussed in the first submission, see below).

-3 I provided learning curves as follows
+3. I provided learning curves as follows
  <p align="center">
   <img width="900" src="./learning_curves.png">
 </p>
- *I would like to see a learning curve on your final model to understand at which epoch your validation accuracy gets flat and understand if there is room for achieving higher validation accuracy.*
+ __I would like to see a learning curve on your final model to understand at which epoch your validation accuracy gets flat and understand if there is room for achieving higher validation accuracy.__

 Would this actually help you understand if there is room for improvement, as suggested by reviewer 1?
 The learning accuracy approaches 100% whereas the validations accuracy does not substantially get above 96%.
 This is the same behaviour as in the first submission, despite of my using histogram equalization as suggested in the second submission.

-4 As suggested by reviewer 1 I added  histogram equalization to my image preprocessing (both for the training set and for the real world images).
+4. As suggested by reviewer 1 I added  histogram equalization to my image preprocessing (both for the training set and for the real world images).
 Cf the following code snippet (this is the part for the real world images):
 ```
 def preprocess(filepath):
     img = cv2.imread(filepath)